Editorial hub

 About the Author

-John D. Kirby is a former U.S. Federal Prosecutor (Southern District of California) with 25+ years of federal criminal law experience.
+John D. Kirby is a former Assistant United States Attorney (Southern District of California) with 25+ years of federal criminal law experience.
 He has handled cases ranging from multi-defendant RICO prosecutions to complex securities fraud.
-Every article on White Collar Defense HQ is written or reviewed by him personally.
+Every article on White Collar Defense Research Desk is written or reviewed by him personally.

 New articles published regularly.
 Visit Culture & Justice on FedKite for additional coverage.